btwardow/tf-face-recognition/README.md

 docker run --rm -it -p 5000:5000 -v /$(pwd):/workspace btwardow/tf-face-recognition:dev
 ```

-With this volumen mapping it's good for development and testing.
+This volume mapping is very convenient for the development and testing purposes.

+To use GPU power - there is dedicated [Dockerfile.gpu](./docker/Dockerfile.gpu).

-## Why making web application for this?
+## Why making a web application for this?

 _Everything should be dockerized and easy to reproduce_.
 This makes things
 interesting even for a toy project from the computer vision area.
 Why?